pi0neerpat/indexer-docker-compose/graph-node/basic/README.md

 ## Prerequisites

+### Software

-You will need to the following on your server.
+You need the following installed on your server:

-### Required

 - docker
 - docker-compose
 - nginx
 - httpie

+### Clone this repo

-Clone this repo with:
+Clone this repo to `~/indexer-docker-compose` with:

 ```bash
 git clone https://github.com/pi0neerpat/indexer-docker-compose.git ~/indexer-docker-compose
 ```

-### Optional
+### Web3 Provider

-- npm, yarn
-- @graphprotocol/graph-cli
+You will also need a Web3 Provider.
+For this tutorial you can use the free Infura tier, however it will not work for any subgraphs except `jannis/gravity`.
+See the wiki [Setup: Ethereum Nodes and Providers](https://github.com/graphprotocol/mission-control-indexer/wiki/Setup:-Ethereum-Nodes-and-Providers) for more info.

 # Route requests with Nginx